Eight-story affordable senior housing in Capitol Hill

 Plymouth’s residents have experienced homelessness for anywhere from two to twenty years.
 Many are seniors; most struggle with disabilities.

-The six-story building will provide medical supportive services and 177 apartments to formerly homeless individuals.
+The six-story building provides medical supportive services and 177 apartments to formerly homeless individuals.

-When complete, 90 apartment homes will serve those transitioning from incarceration or homelessness.
+90 apartment homes serve those transitioning from incarceration or homelessness.

-The new multi-family housing project will be a fantastic addition to the Beacon Hill neighborhood.
+The new multi-family housing project is fantastic addition to the Beacon Hill neighborhood.

 Othello Park located in the Rainier Valley neighborhood of Seattle.